wp-cli/handbook/_posts/2016-12-12-the-big-question.md

 *Do I get anything special for paying the amount I paid?*

-Nothing upfront — this is a pure leap of faith.
+Potentially, but nothing to announce at this point.

-I have some ideas in mind for bonuses at different levels, including access to a members-only support forum, feature prioritization, etc.
+I do have some ideas in mind for offerings at different levels (e.g. members-only support forum, feature prioritization, etc.).

 *Do I need to keep paying after I pay the first time?*